InsideTracker

 This test measures the level of folate (vitamin B9) in your blood.
 Folate is essential for producing and maintaining new cells, particularly during periods of rapid cell division such as pregnancy and growth phases.

-Athletes may require adequate folate for red blood cell production, which supports oxygen transport to working muscles.
+Active individuals may require adequate folate for red blood cell production, which supports oxygen transport to working muscles.
 Low folate could be associated with reduced endurance and slower recovery.
 Consider monitoring this marker alongside your training programme.

 Testing may be considered if you are planning a pregnancy, experiencing symptoms of anaemia, following a restricted diet, or taking medications that may affect folate absorption.
 Your healthcare provider can recommend when testing is appropriate.